algosup/2023-2024-project-3-virtual-processor-team-1/Documents/FunctionalSpecifications.md

 <!-- constraints : language c, only native lib,
 assumptions : no technical issue with computers -->
 ## III.
 Functional Requirements
 We need to create our own assembler.
 To do this, we'll base ourselves on most existing assembler code, with the simple exception that we'll use different names for certain actions.
-Our assembler will be 32-bit based, which is easily adaptable to today's computers.
+Our assembler will be 32-bit based, which is easily adaptable to today's computers.<br>
+We won't be using the entire x86 architecture, as we don't need as much memory space for this project.
+Also, the 32-bit architecture is easily usable on any of today's computers, and is more suitable for this project.

 ### 1. Registers
 #### 1.1 <u>General registers</u>